acasaccia/mgd-cpp-bigint/Readme.txt

 IMPLEMENTATION NOTES

+-- Remainder Sign --

 The sign of % operator has been implemented as in the C++11 specification, the same as dividend. http://en.wikipedia.org/wiki/Modulo_operation

+-- Shift operators --

-Shift operators have been implemented as "arithmetic" shifts, simply stating that a << b = a * 2^b .
+Shift operators have been implemented as "arithmetic" shifts: a << b = a * 2^b a >> b = a / 2^b

 The standard discourages the use of shift with signed integer types, because the result is implementation dependent.
 In this implementation I preserve the sign and work as expected on number's magnitude.

-Shifting by a negative value is undefined behaviour in the standard, I throw an exception when it happens.
+Shifting by a negative value is undefined behaviour in the standard, I throw an exception when that is tried.

+-- Bitwise operators --

 Other bitwise operators are implemented as plain "logical" operators: I perform those digit to digit.
 If one operand is smaller in digits than the other, its